 "How do they feel?" another asked to which Flaherty answered: "They're really comfortable, tie them up."

-"They look great," chirped another an observer.
+"They look great," chirped another reporter.

 Icebreaker questions, check.
 Then the dreaded, but highly-expected onslaught of queries about mortgage rates and budget deficits.